Welcome to Good Horse Scents

 Jenny Boggess - my daughter - has grown up learning about the farm, nature, horses and being creative.
 She is beautiful, spunky and vivacious.
 She is responsible for many things - from setting up our Square account, decorating our Market Booths, packaging products, and developing products based upon her interests.

-Casey Jo Carpenter - also grew up on a farm in Hurricane, WV.
+When we started out - Casey Jo Carpenter - also grew up on a farm in Hurricane, WV.
 She is also an Occupational Therapist that works with adults.
-Finding products to help sooth aged skin and heal skin from allergic conditions/reactions is paramount.
-She makes a few of our bars, bath bombs and a whipped body butter.
+She would make a few of our bars, bath bombs and a whipped body butter.

 The Rowe Family - Debbie, Katie and Grace - we are more that friends - we are family!
 They join us in making products, labeling and selling.
 You will see them at events.